If there weren’t luck involved, I would win every timePhil Hellmuth

 - Calling Station (Fish): VPIP over 40%, passive play.
 Very difficult to be profitable with such a broad range for consistent period of time.

 The ideal style switches between top 3 depending upon the table.
-Opposite style to the table dynamics is known to be the way, difficult to execute but is true from experience.
+Opposite style to the table dynamics is difficult to execute but is true from experience.

 HUD (Heads Up Display)

-Besides your strategy and play, HUD is a key tool required pretty much for everyone, who plans to have a positive win rate over online poker.
-The fact that other players use it, makes it impossible to be able to act/ make decisions without one.
+Besides your strategy and play, HUD is a key tool everyone requires to have a positive win rate over online poker.
+In addition to this, the fact that other players use it, makes it impossible to be able to act/ make decisions without one.

 The HuD has two aspects to it, a Heads-Up Display for your poker client to be able to visualise your opponent’s play.
 This kinda of gives you an edge when trying to decide on your opponents’s bluffing instinct.
 At-least that’s what its been really useful for me.

-The other use case for it is to use for maintaining a database of your plays and being to able to track your performance over time.
-By being able to quickly summarise your hand histories, understand your opponents and identifying leaks in your game, you will be able to study and improve the game.
+In addition, the other use case for it is to use for maintaining a database of your plays and being to able to track your performance over time.
+In conclusion, your hand histories, understand your opponents and identifying leaks in your game, you will be able to study and improve the game.

 Strongly recommended that you wanna give Poker-Copilot a try, which comes with a 30 day trial period.

-There are a bunch of metrics used to measure and track your and other’s performance/playing styles.
-Someone new to the game would be surprised with the gamut of metrics used to understand the game.
+Indeed there are a bunch of metrics used to measure and track your and other’s performance/playing styles.
+At this time, someone new to the game would be surprised with the gamut of metrics used to understand the game.
 There are over 222 features or variables available for every hand export including meta-features like player name, table etc.